LCOGT/quickanalysis/README.md

 ## Deployment

-Deploy the application using the elastic beanstalk cli.
+Deploy the application using the Elastic Veanstalk CLI.
 This should already be installed in your virtual environment (see Local Development above).
-Additionally, ensure that you have aws credentials configured on your machine.
+Additionally, ensure that you have AWS credentials configured on your machine.

 ### Initialize the CLI

-If this is a new environment, initialize elastic beanstalk with `$ eb init`.
+If this is a new environment, initialize Elastic Beanstalk with `$ eb init`.

 Select the region `us-east-1`, select the `quickanalysis` application, select `no` for CodeCommit.